hitzhangjie/golang-debugger-book/README.md

 Though gitbook-cli is deprecated offically, it is still a very popular EBook generator.
 If trying to install gitbook-cli today, we may encounter some errors, because the nodejs, graceful-fs has broken some compatibility with gitbook-cli.
 Because of this, I have built a docker image `hitzhangjie/gitbook-cli:latest`, you could pull and use this docker image instead of installing by npm or homebrew package manager.

-We put the commands into Makefile, you can just run `make chinese` or `make english` to read  the relevant version.

 ```bash
 # read the english version
 rm book.en/_book